 - Employees are best motivated when they know exactly what you expect of them and how they can improve their position in the company.

 - This section is an absolute must and should include important disclaimers such as a section acknowledging the handbook doesn’t represent an employment contract and employees recognize they are in an at-will relationship, and a section acknowledging the company’s right to revise or terminate any of the policies in the handbook at any time, for any reason.

 - Because some states regard an employee handbook as an employment contract, handbooks can sometimes be a detriment to employers who find themselves in court.
 You can minimize this with precise language and effective disclaimers.
 A readily available written policy offers managers and employees a better opportunity to avoid misunderstandings that can lead to contentious and possibly litigious situations.

 A well-crafted employee handbook sets the foundation for strong employee relations throughout the organization.
 It’s a must-have in your HR toolkit.
 Once you have your employee handbook, be sure to review it and update it every one-to-two years.

 Still feel overwhelmed or just want to leave it to professionals?
-Axcet HR Solutions’ team of skilled human resources consultants are experienced in employee relations, including employee handbook creation and updates.
-To learn more and contact us today: http://www.axcethr.com/services/human-resources
+Axcet HR Solutions’ team of skilled human resources consultants is experienced in employee relations, including employee handbook creation and updates.
+To learn more and contact us today: https://www.axcethr.com/services/human-resources/